seanivore/ui-gen/README.md

 4. **Quality Assurance**: Ensures each iteration is unique and spec-compliant
 5. **Wave Management**: For infinite mode, manages successive waves of agents

-### Just use the command, define the spec, the output directory, and the number of iterations you want to generate.
+### Just use the command with args that define the spec, output directory, and the number of iterations you want to generate.
 That's it.

 ## **PRO TIP:**